strimzi/strimzi-kafka-operator/DEV_QUICK_START.md

 5. Then you can deploy the Cluster Operator by running:

+   For a minikube cluster:

+        kubectl create -f install/cluster-operator

-   For a minishift cluster:
+   Or for a minishift cluster:

         oc create -f install/cluster-operator

-   Or for minikube:

-        kubectl create -f install/cluster-operator

 6. Finally, you can deploy the cluster custom resource running:

+   For minikube cluster:

+        kubectl create -f examples/kafka/kafka-ephemeral.yaml

-   For a minishift cluster:
+   Or for a minishift cluster:

         oc create -f examples/kafka/kafka-ephemeral.yaml

-   Or for minikube:

-        kubectl create -f examples/kafka/kafka-ephemeral.yaml